grzesiek-galezowski/tdd-ebook/manuscript/120_What_is_the_scope_of_a_Statement_in_TDD.md

 So, maybe the scope covers a single method, meaning a Statement always exercises one method of a specified object?

-let's consider the following example:
+Let's consider the following example:

 ```csharp
 [Fact] public void